-- 1) Maintain the excellence that is the hallmark of each GSSM program - 2) Use funds efficiently and effectively Maintained Quality & balanced budgets - 3) Open GSSM's complete facilities for 2010-2011 school year & expand programs -
+- 1) Maintain the excellence that is the hallmark of each GSSM program - 2) Use funds efficiently and effectively Maintained Quality & balanced budgets - 3) Open GSSM's complete facilities for 2011-2012 school year & expand programs ACCOMPLISHED. - 4) Begin Growth in Stages: Underway, growth appropriations sought and provided, begin transition in 2011-12 hiring required faculty to support increase in students, add students as current staffing allows, then add large number of students in stages starting in 2012-2013!